-Our marketing efforts for TIC - East and West are focused on educating potential users about the logistical benefits of our site and the success that current tenants and owners within our development have experienced.
-We believe that as California's population continues to grow, we will continue to see increases in industrial activity at TIC.
-Our development strategy fits very well within the logistics model that companies are using, which favors larger single-site buildings rather than a number of decentralized smaller distribution centers.
+Future activities within the commercial/industrial segment will be focused on the marketing and development of commercial/industrial product and the beginning of infrastructure development for the Tejon Industrial Complex-East, or TIC-East, development.
+Our marketing efforts for TIC-East and West are focused on educating potential users about the logistical benefits of our site and the success that current tenants and owners within our development have experienced.
+We believe that as California's population continues to grow we will continue to see increases in industrial activity at TIC.
+Our development strategy fits very well within the logistics model that many companies are using, which favors larger single-site buildings rather than a number of decentralized smaller distribution centers.
 Buildings of 1.0 million square feet or larger are difficult to build in Los Angeles due to the number of acres necessary for a building of that size.
 We believe that our ability to provide land parcels to support buildings of that size will provide us with a potential marketing advantage.
 A potential disadvantage to our development strategy is our distance from the Port of Los Angeles in comparison to the traditional warehouse/distribution centers east of Los Angeles.
-Temporary or long-term downturns in the economy can also have an adverse impact on our ability to sell or lease our industrial/commercial product.
-While potential tenants' interest in our developments has not declined, the declining profitability of these potential commercial tenants as a result of a slowing economy is possible in the near term future and could decrease the demand for our buildings.
+Temporary or long-term downturns in the economy can also have an adverse impact on our ability to sell or lease our industrial/commercial products.
+While potential tenants' interest in our developments continue, the declining profitability of these potential commercial tenants as a result of a slowing economy is possible in the near term future and could decrease the demand for our buildings.